Alcohol at Work: What HR Should Know

 - Referral to a support group: Local support groups such as Alcoholics Anonymous or SMART Recovery can help employees find a like-minded community to get peer support.

-It’s important for employers to be aware of their potential legal obligations under the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).
+Alcohol use disorders can raise complex legal considerations under the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA).

 1. Is alcoholism a protected disability under the ADA?